masterkram/bytehub/docs/Study-Notes/Module-8/exam-2.md

 ## Agile vs Structured software development paper
 Study of the distributed project of both Agile and Structured development teams.
 The study shows no significant difference between the two types of processes.

+Study evaluates correlation between: **process type**, **success**.

+For globally distributed projects:
++ choosing agile or structured does not appear to be crucial
++ agile and structured processes equally effective for globally distributed software
++ Take home lesson:
+  + development process is not an independent variable: success of agile or structured depends on other variables.
+  + its choice cannot single handedly determine the successful or unsuccessful outcome of a project

+Major dimensions being impacted by usage of agile/ structured in processes:
++ importance for customers
++ team motivation
++ cost effectiveness
++ amount of real time
++ asynchronous communication
++ communication difficulties
++ cultural differences
++ ineffective project management
++ loss or fluctuation of know-how
++ shortage of labor skills
++ ineffective reading or writing of documentations
++ interpersonal conflict
++ difficulties in keeping to the project schedule
++ protecting intellectual property

+### Near-shore vs Off-shore
+*Nearshore development (ND) and Offshore development (OD)*
++ documentation, difficult when cultural differences OD
++ ND team coordination and collaboration with customers easier
++ ND more expensive but not necessarily
++ ND main reason not cost reduction but do for legal reasons: travels reduced
++ OF more fluctuation
++ OF can protect Intellectual Property best

+major sources of problems and difficulties with OD:
++ unqualified personnel
++ cultural communication difficulties
++ deficiencies of the infrastructure
++ insufficient interaction among units
++ personnel fluctuation (changing teams)

+major sources of success with OD:
++ skilled personnel
++ effective team building
++ effective communication
++ Intellectual properties

+No difference between globally distributed projects and outsourced projects found.
+Flexibility is the central skill for distributed software development

+`Estler, H._C., Nordio, M., Furia, C., Meyer, B., & Schnieder, J. (2013) Agile vs. structured distributed software development: A case study.
+Empirical Software Engineering, 19 (5): 1197-1224`

 ## Does Agile Work ?
 Study tested `efficiency` and `stakeholder satisfaction` shows positive impact of Agile.